A mathematical theory for understanding when abstract representations emerge in neural networks: Introduction

-In machine learning, a similar type of representation geometry is called a disentangled representation \cite{bengio2013representation,tschannen2018recent,wakhloo2024neural,chou2025geometry}.
-The variables represented in an abstract format in neuroscience experiments can be viewed as latent factors underlying the training data, which would be disentangled in the learned representation.
-Variational autoencoders and their variants have been the standard approach to obtain disentangled representations \cite{burgess2018understanding}.
+In machine learning, variational autoencoders and their variants have been the standard approach to obtain disentangled representations \cite{burgess2018understanding}.
 However, due to identifiability issues, it has been shown that learning disentangled representations in an entirely unsupervised manner is difficult if not impossible \cite{hyvarinen1999nonlinear,locatello2019challenging,locatello2020sober}.
 For this reason, other approaches have been proposed, which often include additional regularization \cite{horan2021unsupervised,arjovsky2017towards,fernandez2023disentangling,liang2025compositional} or supervision \cite{ruder2017overview,johnston2023abstract,alleman2024task}.
+These supervised approaches have a clear connection to neuroscience: through natural behavior, humans and other animals learn to interact with and classify stimuli in their environment in a variety of ways.
+Previous work has shown that learning to classify single stimuli in multiple ways can naturally give rise to abstract representations in artificial neural networks \cite{johnston2023abstract}.
+Thus, abstract representations may emerge in the brain through this behavioral process.
+However, this prior work did not establish general conditions in which these representations emerge, nor did they develop a mathematical theory that explains this emergence.